The following information relates to the City of Toronto’s former Automated Speed Enforcement (ASE) program and is provided for reference.

 60,170 22,013 103,180 109.8

-Evaluation data from the City of Toronto’s Automated Speed Enforcement (ASE) program highlight how speed cameras have been effective in significantly reducing the number of people speeding and overall vehicle speeds, pointing to increased compliance and improved driver behaviour.
+Evaluation data from the City of Toronto’s Automated Speed Enforcement (ASE) program highlighted how speed cameras were effective in significantly reducing the number of people speeding and overall vehicle speeds, pointing to increased compliance and improved driver behaviour.

-An evaluation study conducted by researchers from The Hospital for Sick Children (SickKids) in collaboration with the Toronto Metropolitan University (TMU) analyzed speed and collision data from January 2020 to December 2022 at 204 locations that had an ASE device.
+An evaluation study conducted by researchers from The Hospital for Sick Children (SickKids), in collaboration with Toronto Metropolitan University (TMU), analyzed speed and collision data from January 2020 to December 2022 at 204 locations where an ASE device had been installed.
 Although data collection was affected by the pandemic, substantial data was collected during periods without stay-at-home orders or school closures.

-The study shows that the proportion of people speeding in 30, 40 and 50 km/h speed limit zones dropped from approximately 60 to 43, 51 to 30 and 58 to 36 per cent respectively when the devices were operational.
-This represents an overall 45 per cent reduction in the proportion of people speeding in areas with an ASE device.
+The study found that the proportion of drivers speeding in 30, 40 and 50 km/h speed limit zones dropped from approximately 60 per cent to 43 per cent, 51 per cent to 30 per cent and 58 per cent to 36 per cent respectively when the devices were operational.
+This represented an overall 45 per cent reduction in the proportion of drivers speeding in areas with an ASE device.

-The data also show the introduction of ASE devices reduced the operating speed of vehicles or the speed at which most vehicles travel in free-flowing conditions, helping to mitigate the potential risks associated with high-speed traffic.
-Vehicle operating speeds in 30, 40 and 50 km/h speed limit zones dropped from approximately 44 to 37, 50 to 44 and 63 to 60 km/h respectively when the devices were active.
-This represents an overall decrease of approximately seven km/h in vehicle operating speeds in areas with an ASE device.
+The data also showed that the introduction of ASE devices reduced vehicle operating speeds — the speed at which most vehicles travel in free-flowing conditions — helping to mitigate the risks associated with high-speed traffic.
+Vehicle operating speeds in 30, 40 and 50 km/h speed limit zones dropped from approximately 44 to 37 km/h, 50 to 44 km/h and 63 to 60 km/h respectively when the devices were active.
+This represented an overall decrease of approximately 7 km/h in vehicle operating speeds in areas with an ASE device.

-The study also found the percentage of drivers exceeding the speed limit decreased at 80 per cent of locations with an ASE device.
-Excessive speeding – driving over the speed limit by 20 km/h or more – was also reduced by 87 per cent after the placement of an ASE device.
+The study also found that the percentage of drivers exceeding the speed limit decreased at 80 per cent of locations where an ASE device was installed.
+Excessive speeding — driving 20 km/h or more above the speed limit — was reduced by 87 per cent after an ASE device was installed.

 Download the full Automated Speed Enforcement Program Evaluation.